Vocational Consistency and Fidelity Today

 It is a positive sign that some new organisms have a few vocations to brotherhood (Central Africa, Indonesia, Nigeria), though many others have not succeeded to attract vocations of brothers.
 Cultural prejudices and clericalism seem to come in the way of nurturing vocations in some places where there are abundance of priestly vocations.
 Lot of self-renewal with regard to priestly attitudes and renewed efforts are required to promote vocations of brothers and give adequate formation to them according to their mission in the congregation.

 7. 9.
 Specialization

 Specialization of suitable members as part of a plan to prepare personnel for specific missions is important to keep up the vitality of our missionary endeavours.
 Specialization should be distinguished from on going formation which is aimed at progressive renewal and nurturing of vocation.
 In contexts where degrees are symbols of ego-importance, there is the temptation to seek specialization to boost self-esteem.
-Decorative and remunerative doctorates or licentiates have nothing to do with the desire to better serve the Church and the congregation.
+Decorative and remunerative doctorates or licentiates have nothing to do with the desire to better serve to the Church and the congregation.
 Each organism has to plan for specializing suitable and adequate number of its members in different apostolates especially in formation.

 7. 10.
 Formation for obedience and community life (Cf.GPF 72-76)